eblOwOx/Fluffy-Arch/README.md

-# arch-ISO
+# Fluffy Arch
-An ISO image I made based on an Arch Linux distro.
+A distro made for my own pleasure.

-For now its just a simple Arch Liunx distro with KDE plasma
+For now its just a simple Arch Liunx distro with KDE plasma.

 I'll customize the look and add more useful things later.